-This week we had the pleasure of connecting with Charles Denson, a third-grade teacher at Parkside campus.
+This week the LI team had the pleasure of speaking to Alice Cheung, a grade 2 teacher at Parkside.

 1. What did you want your students to know or understand?

 I wanted my students to be aware of what type of learner they are choosing to be.

 This starts with them understanding their needs as a learner and making a decision which bests supports that.